p3pping/pytask-master/README.md

 # pytask-master
-A personal project that monitors windows processes against a list of time wasting processes in "programs.txt".
+A personal project that monitors windows processes against a list of "time wasting processes" in programs.txt.
-It tells you via voice command that you're wasting time and you shoudl stay on task.
+It tells you via voice command that you're wasting time and you should stay on task.

 # Requirements:
 <ul>